ethereum-optimism/developers/community/tools/oracles.md

 # Oracles

 Checkout the oracles that our community is using or has built!
-Please open a pull request if you'd like something to be added to this list.
 Please open a pull request if you'd like a project to be added to this list (guidance: succinct overview of the project / solution highlighting main features, include OP Mainnet / Testnet link or relevant documentation -- character count limit: 500).

 ## Supra